wp-plugins/cleantalk-spam-protect/readme.txt

 1. If you have error '*** Forbidden.
 Enable JavaScript.
 Anti-spam service cleantalk.org. ***' please check JavaScript support in your browser and do JavaScript test at this page <a href="http://cleantalk.org/checkout-javascript-support">Check out JavaScript support</a>.
 1. If you have spam comments, signups or contacts please check the Access key at plugin settings.
 The key should be same as you can find in service <a href="https://cleantalk.org/my/">Dashboard</a>.

-= CAPTCHA =
+= Some thoughts about CAPTCHA =
 The annoying picture with curved and sloping symbols, which are offered to the visitor to fill in.
 It is supposed that spam bots won’t discern these symbols, but a visitor will.
 CAPTCHA provokes great irritation, but if one wants to speak out, he has to fill in these symbols time after time, making mistakes and starting once again.
 At the sight of CAPTCHA and after input errors, many visitors leave the resource.
 Thus, CAPTCHA helps to protect the resource from visitors.
 Spam bots can automatically recognize Captcha.
 Spam bots can not pass through the anti-spam CleanTalk, complex invisible checks can immediately detect spam bots.

 = Requirements =
 WordPress 3.0 at least.
 PHP 5 with CURL or file_get_contents() function and enabled 'allow_url_fopen' setting. <a href="http://cleantalk.org/register?platform=wordpress">Sign up</a> to get an Access key.